Make cross border transfers upto $1M/ month for free with ECL Flex. Learn More →

 Venture Debt Pros:

-• Permanent capital: Given their institutional nature and pool of long-term capital, venture firms can offer longer-term debt financing for borrowers who require arrangements for multi-year periods.
+• Permanent capital: Because of their pool of long-term capital and institutional nature, venture firms can offer longer-term debt financing for borrowers who require arrangements greater than six to 18 months.

-• Flexible transaction structures: Venture debt providers focus on the startup landscape and understand the changing needs of growing businesses.
-Their expertise and capital base allow them to be flexible in structuring terms relative to a traditional bank loan.
+• Flexible transaction structures: Venture debt providers focus on the startup landscape and therefore understand the changing needs of growing businesses.
+Their expertise and capital base allow them to be flexible in structuring terms, particularly relative to traditional bank loans.

 Venture Debt Cons: